siddhi-io/siddhi/docs/download.md

 # Download Siddhi

-Select the appropriate Siddhi distribution for user use case.
+Select the appropriate Siddhi distribution for your use case.

 ##Siddhi Distribution